- The Profession

 The AAPA offers PA-specific CE topics to include extremely educational conferences with high-level renowned speakers.

-The AAPA offers 15 FREE CEs annually
+The AAPA offers 15 FREE CEs annually (will increase to 20 beginning in 2019).

-The following are P.A.C.E. ® approved credits and are automatically entered into your AAPA CE Journal upon completion:
+The following are P.A.C.E.® approved credits and are automatically entered into your AAPA CE Journal upon completion:

 The AAPA offers CE tracking and reporting as an AAPA membership benefit.